-The Anne Arundel County Department of Health is offering FREE COVID-19 vaccinations to all Marylanders age 12 and older.
+The Anne Arundel County Department of Health is offering FREE COVID-19 vaccinations to all Marylanders age 5 and older.
 Anyone who is part of an eligible age group can register for a vaccine at the clinics listed below or at many pharmacies or medical providers.
-The Department of Health's clinics are held by appointment.
-Walk-ins are welcome, although subject to on-site vaccine availability.
+The Department of Health's clinics are held by appointment only.
 Please see below for a list of vaccine clinics available and an outline of eligibility.

 The Centers for Disease Control and Preventions (CDC) Advisory Committee on Immunization Practices (ACIP) recommends that a third dose of COVID-19 vaccine be given to people who are moderately to severely immunocompromised.
 This recommendation has been approved for Pfizer vaccine AND Moderna vaccine and must be administered no earlier than 28 days after a second dose.
 The third dose must be from the same manufacturer as the first two doses.
 Please talk with your medical provider if you have any questions about your eligibility.